article background image

 How BDD works

-Gherkin testing is broken down into a "Given-When-Then" formula construct.
+Testing is represented with a "Given-When-Then" formula construct.
 This formula defines behaviour in the following ways:

 • Given defines the preconditions for a particular behaviour.